 Coasteering

-We had to start with this one as the sport actually originated on the soaring rock faces in the north of the county.
+We had to start with this one as Pembrokeshire is widely regarded as the home of modern coasteering.
 It’s one of the most popular adventure activities in Pembrokeshire and a big hit with groups and families with older children.
 Obviously, it’s a sport that requires the proper protective gear and expert supervision, so you’ll need to find a certified provider.
 The Blue Lagoon at Abereiddy, just seven miles north of Rhosson Ganol, is a prime spot for coasteering – it’s even been the venue for the Red Bull Cliff Diving World Series.
 So, if launching yourself off towering rocks into the swirling surf sounds like your idea of fun, it’s definitely worth a try!

 Surfing

 We get some of the best waves in the UK down here in Pembrokeshire, so it’s no surprise that surfers flock to the area every year.
-Whether you choose one of the bigger, more well-known surfing beaches or go our from one of our quieter coves, the waves here are awesome.
+Whether you choose one of the bigger, more well-known surfing beaches or go out from one of our quieter coves, the waves here are awesome.
 If you’re a novice or are after somewhere for the kids to try a bit of body boarding for the first time, a lifeguarded beach with a calmer swell like Newgale is best for starters.
-For more experienced surfers, beaches like Freshwater West, West Dale and our local favourite Whitesands should give you the waves and the challenge you’re looking for.
-There are also loads of surf schools around if you want to hire a board or get some tuition.
+Whitesands and Freshwater West are popular spots for more experienced surfers looking for bigger waves and more of a challenge, and there are plenty of local surf schools around the county if you’d like to hire a board or book a lesson.

 Kayaking

 Kayaking is a brilliant way to explore Pembrokeshire’s rivers, estuaries and stunning coastline.
-If you’re not too confident in your abilities or are a first-timer, river paddle boarding is a good way to get into the sport.
-It also lets you explore the county from a different perspective, through tranquil valleys out into sweeping estuaries.
-Sea kayaking is another beast entirely but equally good fun.
-With a kayak, you can reach places along the coast that are inaccessible on foot.
-You’re also likely to come across some of our local marine wildlife, like seals, dolphins and seabirds.
-Again, you can bring your own kayak and just choose an area to explore, or you can hire one and get some instruction from a local watersports school.
+If you’re not too confident in your abilities or are a first timer, calmer rivers and estuaries are a lovely way to ease yourself into the sport.
+It lets you explore the county from a completely different perspective, through tranquil valleys and out into sweeping estuaries.
+Sea kayaking is another beast entirely, but equally good fun.
+With a kayak, you can reach places along the coast that are inaccessible on foot, and you’re also likely to come across some of our local marine wildlife, like seals, dolphins and seabirds.
+If you’d rather stay away from the surf and tides, Llys y Fran is another lovely spot for beginner-friendly kayaking, paddleboarding and sailing.
+Again, you can bring your own kayak and simply choose an area to explore, or hire one and get some instruction from a local watersports school.

 Why not give watersports a go on your Pembrokeshire holiday?

 Wherever you are in the Pembrokeshire Coast National Park, you’re never more than 10 miles from the sea – so watersports are always an option if you’re looking for a day’s adventure.
 Not only that, our beaches and local waters are exceptionally clean.
-Obviously, for certain activities it’s best to be safe and do them under professional supervision.
-If you’re going it alone, make sure to follow the RNLI’s watersports safety advice.
+For certain activities it’s best to be safe and do them under professional supervision.
+If you’re going it alone, make sure to follow the RNLI’s watersports safety advice and always check local conditions before heading out.

 You can search for a wide range of watersports providers around the Pembrokeshire Coast here.